 The only way to get up to the Athabasca Glacier is by large snow coaches.
 Supposedly there are only 20 of them in the world.
 I walked on the glacier and pondered that it’s about 250 meters of ice below me, almost the height of the Eiffel Tower in Paris.
 At the other side of the brim is the Columbia Icefield, the largest in the Rocky Mountains.

-Reine at Athabasca Glacier, Banff Reine at Athabasca Glacier.
+Athabasca Glacier, Banff Exploring Athabasca Glacier.

 Sadly the glacier is disappearing.
 It is currently withdrawing about five meters every year and the glacier has lost half of its volume in the last century due to global heating.